tHolubets/CashRegister/README.md

 - Cashier can create new order(check), add positions to it and close the check.

 - Senior cashier can remove some position from the check or cancel it completely.
-Also user with this role can get a report about today orders.
+Also user with this role can get a report about current day orders.

 The data is stored in the MySQL database.
 You could see the scheme of the database in the following picture: